Student unionism in Finland: Universities – ylioppilaskunta, studentkår

 Every university has a students' union (In Finnish, ylioppilaskunta and in Swedish, studentkår).
 Membership is mandatory by law for all students studying for a master's or bachelor's degree.
 A student union may also grant membership to other students of the university.
-Visiting (non-degree) students are ineligible to join a student union.
 The student unions are based on a parliamentary model, the general assembly (varying from 20 to 60 members) elected every second year using an open list election.
 The student union is autonomous, its internal life organised by its by-laws.
 The student unions are considered a part of Finnish administration, however, and their decisions can be appealed against to administrative courts.
 In such case, the claimant must prove that the decision has violated the law or by-laws.

 The student unions are responsible for all representation of the students and elect the student members of different administrative organs, including the board of the university.
 According to the law, there must be student representation in every administrative body of the university.
 The student unions are also responsible for the health care of the students and usually coordinate and finance the activities of smaller, more specialized student organizations.
 For the financing of their activities, the student unions exact a membership fee and engage in different businesses.
 Differences in the scale of such businesses are mirrored in the fees exacted by the student unions.
 Generally, the older universities have wealthier student unions.
 For example, at Helsinki University of Technology, the student union owns and governs the dormitory village on the campus and rents some of their properties to the university itself, while the Student Union of the University of Helsinki owns several buildings in the very centre of the Helsinki city and has assets of more than 0.5 billion euros.